MahinA1am/TeraFive_SE_Resource_Management/README.md

 ---

-This README should cover all the necessary steps to get your project up and running in Eclipse.
-Let me know if you need any more details!
+This README should cover all the necessary steps to get this project up and running in Eclipse.